AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/document-generation-api/stylingformattingtags.md

 - Styling precedence works as per the general convention of (local  - > global) scope for nested HTML span.

 - Any HTML tags which are not supported will be ignored.

-- Set height and width of an image.

 Formatting for image can be provided using the attributes of the img tag.